 4. Does cybersecurity need coding knowledge?

 Beginning a career in cybersecurity does not really require coding knowledge.
 There are various cross-functional positions available, including technical sales, law and ethics, and education that are possible without coding skills.

 This blog provided you with all the information on the different kinds of cybersecurity jobs and the cybersecurity salaries in Canada.
 Cybersecurity is a field that offers amazing job opportunities for aspirants with the skills required to perform those duties.
 Just as in any other field, there are quite a few cybersecurity experts who have not kept their skills up to date and may find a problem landing a job.
-We recommend that you check out the Cybersecurity Bootcamp from Simplilearn.
+We recommend that you check out the Advanced Executive Program in Cybersecurity from Simplilearn.
 This course will help you become an industry-ready professional and transform your career in just 6 months.